AVEVA/sample-adh-grafana_backend_plugin-datasource/README.md

 ## Running the Automated Tests on Backend Components

-1. Open a command prompt inside the pkg/cds folder
+1. Open a command prompt inside the `pkg/cds` folder
 1. Install dependencies, using `go mod tidy`
 1. Run the tests, using `go test`

 ---

-For the main samples page [ReadMe](https://github.com/AVEVA)
+For the main AVEVA samples page [ReadMe](https://github.com/AVEVA)